-After breakfast, you will be able to follow in the food steps of countless caravans from the days of the Silk Road.
+After breakfast, you will be able to follow in the foot steps of countless caravans from the days of the Silk Road.
 The goal for today is to pass the Ak Shyyrak ridge (white side) thigh the pass Ak-Bel (white black).
 It’s possible to see wild Ibex, Marco Polo sheep, and countless other wild animals in the valleys.
-Between the traces of hunters and seekers of gold, we find the way of caravan.
+Between the traces of hunters and seekers of gold, we find the way of the caravan.
 Night in tents.
 Accommodation under the Ak-Bel Pass in tents

 Day 6.
 Pass Ishtik:

-After breakfast, you will push forward to reach an old caravanserai Ishtik, it’s very small and falling apart, but you will be able to feel like a real traveler on the silk road.
+After breakfast, you will push forward to reach an old caravanserai Ishtik, it’s very small and falling apart, but you will be able to feel like a real traveller on the silk road.
 The goal for today is to cross the Ishtik pass to arrive at a camp where everyone can take a much-needed bath at camp.
 Accommodation near Ishtik pass in tents or a shepherd’s house

 Day 7.
 Ishtik – Tez:

 After the last tea, you will make your way towards the Chinese border to see a breathtaking view of the serpentine that leads to the border of China.
-Currently both the Kyrgyz and the Chinese Military protect their border so it’ might be possible to see a jeep driving by in the distances.
+Currently, both the Kyrgyz and the Chinese Military protect their border so it’ might be possible to see a jeep driving by in the distances.
 The goal for today is to reach the Tex canyon to share a tea with a local family at a small farm in one of the most remote places in Kyrgyzstan.
 Accommodation near Tex canyon in tents or a shepherd’s house

 Day 8.
 Tez – Uch Koshkon: